vbotka/ansible-collection-freebsd/docs/source/examples/310/example.rst

 Use case
 ^^^^^^^^

-Audit basic configuration of Ansible clients using the role `vbotka.freebsd.postinstall`_.
+Use the role `vbotka.freebsd.postinstall`_ to audit basic configuration of Ansible clients.
 The role is idempotent.
 Successful result means no changes are reported.
 This example implements the same configuration as the example :ref:`example_200`.